webix-hub/docs/data/spreadsheet/printing.md

 }
 ~~~

-Read more on SpreadSheet localiztion in the [related article](spreadsheet/localization.md).
+Read more on SpreadSheet localization in the [related article](spreadsheet/localization.md).